misterhuman401/OP-Datapack/README.md

 If put in offhand, a strand of TNT will appear at the nearest player that is not you.

 ### janWekiWARDEN
-Spawns OP wardens.
+Spawns OP wardens when put in offhand.

 ### janWekiZOMBIE
-Spawns OP zombies.
+Spawns OP zombies when put in offhand.